gibbok/notes-next-js/README.md

 #### Static generation with data fetching
 For pages pages which can be generated after fetching exernal data at build time.
 It can be used for pre-render page ahead of a user's request.
+It is possible to by pass static generation for specific pages using Nexths Preview Mode

 #### Static generation with data using `getStaticProps`
 The `getStaticProps` is an synch function which runs at build time, in that function we can fetch external data and pass to the props of the component for that page.